-The following secondary uses may be permitted in the Prestige Industrial Area:
+The following secondary uses that are predominantly ancillary to and supportive of the main permitted uses may be permitted in the Prestige Industrial Area:

-- a) administrative office uses accessory to, and located on the same lot as a permitted industrial use; - b) limited commercial uses which are ancillary to the main permitted industrial uses, such as take-out or full-service restaurants, financial institutions, convenience stores, and commercial fitness centres.
-Major retail uses will not be permitted; - c) commercial or trade school facilities; - d) public parks and recreational facilities, in accordance with Section F7 (Parkland) of this Plan; - e) limited private parks and recreational facilities; - f) limited retail sales of goods and materials manufactured, or substantially assembled, on the premises; - g) post-secondary education; - h) limited institutional facilities in accordance with the requirements of Part D3.3.2 b; - i) motor vehicle service stations; and, - j) uses that legally existed at the date of adoption of this Plan and expansions or alterations thereto which conform to the intent of this Plan and the implementing Zoning By-law.
+- a) administrative office uses accessory to, and located on the same lot as a permitted industrial use; - b) limited commercial uses which are ancillary to the main permitted uses, such as service commercial uses, take-out or full-service restaurants, financial institutions, convenience stores, and commercial fitness centres.
+Major retail uses will not be permitted; - c) commercial or trade school facilities; - public parks and recreational facilities, in accordance with Section F7 (Parkland) of this Plan; - e) limited private parks and recreational facilities located on lands adjacent to Major Arterial Roads or Collector Roads; - f) limited retail sales of goods and materials manufactured, or substantially assembled, on the premises; - g) limited institutional and post-secondary education facilities in accordance with the requirements of Part H5.6.1.4; - h) motor vehicle service stations; and, - uses that legally existed at the date of adoption of this Plan and expansions or alterations thereto which conform to the intent of this Plan and the implementing Zoning By-law.